 Required Training for the Prevention of Clergy Misconduct

-These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every three years for UCC clergy to retain ministerial standing.
+These workshops are a joint endeavor of the Christian Church (Disciples of Christ) in Georgia and the Southeast Conference of the United Church of Christ and fulfill requirements for such a workshop every five years for DOC clergy and every four years for UCC clergy to retain ministerial standing.

 - Healthy Boundaries 101: Fundamentals is an introduction to healthy boundaries for clergy and church leaders.
 Topics include power, vulnerability, dating, friendships, dual relationships, transference, intimacy, hugging, and self-care.
 It is a prerequisite to Healthy Boundaries 201.
+(Fee is $75)

 - Healthy Boundaries 201: Beyond Basics and Into the Internet is an advanced discussion of healthy boundaries for clergy and church leaders, designed for those who have completed Healthy Boundaries 101.
 Participants will cover boundaries, power, vulnerability, and self-care, as well as topics in internet technology and social media.
 There is a prerequisite of Healthy Boundaries 101 or a similar foundation workshop.
 (Fee is $75)

 - Healthy Boundaries 301: Money, Sex, & Power is an advanced discussion of healthy boundaries for clergy and church leaders, designed for those who have completed Healthy Boundaries 101.
 This workshop builds on the basics and applies boundaries principles to specific situations with a particular emphasis on power dynamics, finances, sexual attraction, sexual harassment, and pornography.
 Healthy Boundaries 201 and Healthy Boundaries 301 can be taken in any order, as long as the participant has completed Healthy Boundaries 101.